j-hoffline/GWLT-Webmap/README.md

 * Link trail names to views on the map
 * Develop maintenance and training plan
 * Add other basemap options
+* Instructions for contributing to and using the project

 ## Further Reading
 If you’re interested in maps like this, checkout these cool web maps for inspiration: